RSS Feed

 8 ) What are your least favourite things? (in no particular order)

-Recorder music, bull fighting, pate, smelly car interiors, hession, maroon, contrivance, maths, putting ‘look’ in front of statements, hyper-materialism, hairdressers who don’t know when to be shut up, when children are sick, pimples and my toes.
+Recorder music, bull fighting, pate, smelly car interiors, hession, maroon, contrivance, maths, putting ‘look’ in front of statements, hyper-materialism, when children are sick, pimples and my toes.

-Fuck, shit, damn, poop, bollocks, bum, balls, crap, cockhead and nuts.
+Fuck, shit, damn, poop, bollocks, bum, balls, crap, cockhead, knob and nuts.

 1. Hi Meg, saw this through Nic’s facebook site, It’s Jane Pitt (that was) here.
 Love your blog, I think I will very much enjoy sharing the ride with you, thanks for putting a smile on my face this morning!